1Kxhu/1Kxhu/README.md

 👋 'itzkxhu', 'kxhu' or 'kx', C# programmer, ❤ open source

-📫 You can reach me by discord: itzkxhu
+📫 You can reach me by discord: .itzkxhu

 <!---
 1Kxhu/1Kxhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.